OctopusDeploy/docs/src/pages/docs/Kubernetes/index.md

  - Deploying a Helm Chart
  - Deploying Kubernetes YAML files
- - Using a UI forms-based step
+ - A UI-driven step that guides you through the Kubernetes configuration without requiring any YAML